kulvait/GPUGET/README.md

 # Example Usage

 Consider running multiple tasks, such as CT reconstructions using [KCT_cbct](https://github.com/kulvait/KCT_cbct), on a computer with multiple GPUs.
-To distribute tasks effectively, each GPU should run only one task at a time. `GPUGET` helps achieve this by managing GPU IDs through Redis.
+To distribute tasks effectively, each GPU should run only one task at a time.
 The program `kct-krylov` has `-p $PLATFORMID:$GPUID` option to specify the GPU ID.
 The following Bash script demonstrates how to use `GPUGET` to manage GPU IDs.

 ```bash
 #!/bin/bash